The Inn at Little Washington Restaurant: 14 Insider Tips

 How did I not know about this before?

-For a surcharge of $750 per table, you can experience what is referred to as “dinner and a movie.”
+For a $750 surcharge per table, you can enjoy what they call “dinner and a movie.”

-Call the reservations department.
-Ah, maybe we’ll book this experience for our 20th wedding anniversary if Chef Patrick O’Connell has not retired by then.
+Maybe we’ll splurge on this for our 20th wedding anniversary… assuming Chef Patrick O’Connell hasn’t retired by then.
+Fingers crossed!

 05- Chef Patrick O’Connell is Actually Present